 …just 10 short years after the term OER was first coined at the UNESCO 2002 Forum on Open Courseware, UNESCO member states ratified the OER Paris Declaration.
 The OER Declaration seeks not only to foster awareness and use of OER, but to facilitate an enabling environment for the effective use of increasingly available information and communication technologies (Ngugi, 2014).

 The term smartphone has quickly become ambiguous, and I use it here as synonymous with touchphone or phablet, which technophiles everywhere will no doubt be conversant with.
-Some versions now include a stylus interface that greatly expands the functionality of the device.
+Some versions now include a digital stylus interface that greatly expands the functionality of the device.

-The newest smartphones are, in effect, miniaturized portable computers with: internet access, local area connectivity, built in audio and video recording and playback, the ability to utilize multitudes of software applications, storage for massive amounts of data, and much, much, more.
+The newest smartphones are, in effect, miniaturized portable computers with internet access, local area connectivity, built in audio and video recording and playback, the ability to utilize multitudes of software applications, storage for massive amounts of data, and much, much, more.
 Aspects of technology that would fifty years ago have been restricted to large rooms within well-funded research institutions can now be affordably purchased by functionally illiterate labourers and carried in their pockets for use at their convenience in accessing a database greater than the combined contents of all the libraries ever built.
-(I am personally familiar with a number of these individuals.)
+(I am personally acquainted with a number of these individuals.)
 Over one billion smartphones are expected to ship in 2014, and in each of the following several years, with purchase prices dropping to as low as $25 each (The Economist, 2014).

-In the first study of its kind to investigate the use of mobile phones for reading:
+In the first study of its kind to investigate the use of mobile phones for reading

 95 per cent of respondents said they believed mobile reading would help them learn, and 92 per cent believed mobile reading would help them improve their lives (UNESCO, 2014).